 Therefore, at startup the robot knows its location within 10 meters and its bearing within, say, 15 degrees.
 This is not great but it appears to be the best that can be done with the available information.

-Moving Around the Park page discussed other sensors so this discussion will only consider vision processing.
+The bearing and location of the rover while it is moving are critical information and, unfortunately, very difficult to maintain using only vision processing.
+The Moving Around the Park page discussed other sensors so this discussion will only consider vision processing.

 In order to know these dynamic values the rover needs to know the direction it is traveling and the distance traveled in that direction.
 Or, it needs to use a known reference, a landmark, to determine its location.